niftools/blender_niftools_addon/docs/development/design.rst

 Development Methodology
 =======================

-A Methodology is guideline for the principles we want for development process.
+A development methodology describes the principles we want as part of the development process.

 For the 2.6.x series of development we decided to develop a Feature Oriented, Test Driven Development (TDD) methodology to suit both current and future needs.